 My secret to happy kids whenever we leave the house.
 Restaurants, plane rides, car trips.
 You name it, WikkiStix can keep them occupied through it.
 There are boards and cards you can buy for molding fun!
 But honestly, the boys just love them as is.
 No glue, no mess, no sticky worries.
 H loves making glasses!
 And honestly, both Zach and I get just as into molding and playing with the WikkiStix as the boys do.

-Safe and non-toxic, these make great gifts for kids of just about any ages.
+Safe and non-toxic, these make great gifts for kids of just about any age.
 Stocking stuffers, classroom gifts, anything you can think of.

 Starting under: $10!